redis/redis-om-python/docs/getting_started.md

     rediss://[[username]:[password]]@localhost:6379/0
     unix://[[username]:[password]]@/path/to/socket.sock?db=0

-For more details about how to connect to Redis with Redis OM, see the [connections documentation](connections.md).

-### Redis Cluster Support

-Redis OM supports connecting to Redis Cluster, but this preview release does not support doing so with the `REDIS_OM_URL` environment variable.
-However, you can connect by manually creating a connection object.

-See the [connections documentation](connections.md) for examples of connecting to Redis Cluster.

-Support for connecting to Redis Cluster via `REDIS_OM_URL` will be added in a future release.

 ## Defining a Model

 In this tutorial, we'll create a `Customer` model that validates and saves data.
 Let's start with a basic definition of the model.
 We'll add features as we go along.